Programme Eligibility

 Learner eligibility

-For provider-based study, all domestic students eligible for government tuition subsidies are eligible to access TTAF.
-This includes all New Zealand citizens or residence visa holders studying in New Zealand.
+For provider-based study, all domestic students eligible for government tuition subsidies were eligible to access the TTAF.
+This included all New Zealand citizens or residence visa holders studying in New Zealand.

-For industry training at a workplace, anyone legally entitled to reside and work in New Zealand can access TTAF.
+For industry training at a workplace, anyone legally entitled to reside and work in New Zealand could access the TTAF.

-This means that people of all ages, regardless of their prior study, can access study or training opportunities through TTAF without having to pay fees.
+This meant that people of all ages, regardless of their prior study, could access study or training opportunities through the TTAF without having to pay fees.